6 Foods You Never Knew You Should Avoid During Pregnancy

 3. Aloe vera:

 Fenugreek is mainly used for stimulating milk production postpartum because it contains phytoestrogen, which aids milk production.
 However, during pregnancy this can be dangerous—especially if consumed in excessive amounts during the third trimester.
-Fenugreek also contains oxytocin, which can cause uterine spasms and contractions leading to miscarriage.
+Fenugreek also contains oxytocin, which can cause uterine spasms and contractions leading4 to pregnancy loss.

 5. Holy basil: